-- 8.7.
-In an emergency or unplanned event, provide confidence or assistance using a rope.
-This includes the ability to: - 8.7.1.
-Explain the suitability of different types, sizes and lengths of rope, slings and karabiners. - 8.7.2.
-Demonstrate safe and efficient rope management. - 8.7.3.
-Demonstrate safe and appropriate knots. - 8.7.4.
-Demonstrate safe and appropriate methods of belaying, including choice and construction of anchors in snow and mixed terrain. - 8.7.5.
-Hold slips and arrest short slides using dynamic belay techniques. - 8.7.6.
-Demonstrate the use, and explain the limitations, of using the rope alone: - i. to protect the whole party in descent or ascent on a short section of steep ground. - ii. to safeguard a single party member on exposed non-serious walking terrain. - iii. to safeguard themselves in descent on steep ground.
+- 8.6 Demonstrate the ability to manage a group and individuals and ensure safe travel on steep ground by: - 8.6.1 Kicking steps suitable for novices to safely follow in both ascent/descent/ traverse. - 8.6.2 Cutting steps for novices to safely follow in ascent/descent/traverse. - 8.6.3 Creating a suitable stance/platform on which an individual/group may take temporary refuge. - In an emergency or unplanned event, provide confidence or assistance using a rope.
+8.7 This includes the ability to: - 8.7.1 Explain the suitability of different types, sizes and lengths of rope, slings and karabiners. - 8.7.2 Demonstrate safe and efficient rope management. - 8.7.3 Demonstrate safe and appropriate knots. - 8.7.4 Demonstrate safe and appropriate methods of belaying, including choice and construction of anchors in snow and mixed terrain. - 8.7.5 Hold slips and arrest short slides using dynamic belay techniques. - 8.7.6 Demonstrate the use, and explain the limitations, of using the rope alone:

+- i to protect the whole party in descent or ascent on a short section of steep ground. - ii to safeguard a single party member on exposed non-serious walking terrain. - iii to safeguard themselves in descent on steep ground.